jColeChanged/jColeChanged.github.io/jekyll/_posts/2020-03-05-learning-to-program.md

 A working mental model of program execution is a bit like gaining an understanding of phonemes when learning to read.
 Critical.
 Foundational.
 It is the small kernel upon which the larger things are built.
+You don't start with words.
+You starts with letters and combinations of letters.
+In like manner, you don't start with large programs.
+You start with single lines of code and small functions.

 Spend the time to really get the basics down.
 There is something to being able to solve the smallest of problems that is necessary to doing well in a more general way.
 This makes a lot of sense if you think about it, since one way to think about a large computer program is just as the composition of many much smaller computer programs.